 Introduction

-A terminal evaluation of the Country Pilot Partnership (CPP) Programme for Integrated Sustainable Land (PIMS 3889 was undertaken during October and November 2012.
+A terminal evaluation of the Country Pilot Partnership (CPP) Programme for Integrated Sustainable Land (PIMS 3889) was undertaken during October and November 2012.
 The evaluation was undertaken by an international consultant.

 Purpose of the Evaluation

 The purpose of this terminal evaluation was to undertake a systematic and impartial examination of the following Programme aspects: